-If you could look inside of your tooth, you’d see a chamber that runs from root tip to root tip, and through this chamber runs tissue known as the pulp.
-The pulp feeds the tooth and relays nerve impulses to keep you aware of how the tooth is doing.
-When the chamber becomes exposed, whether through extensive decay or a fracture, it can damage and infect the pulp.
-Pulp can also become damaged through an injury, like a blow to a tooth.
-When this happens, the pulp that's been infected or damaged needs to be removed.
-The chamber is then filled, and the tooth is capped with a crown.
+If you could look inside of your tooth, you’d see a chamber that runs from root tip to root tip.
+Through the chamber runs a tissue called the pulp, which feeds the tooth and relays never impulses to keep you aware of how the tooth is doing.
+When the chamber becomes exposed from decay or injury, it can damage or infect the pulp.
+If this occurs, the pulp must be extracted to save the tooth and stop the pain.

 There are several indicators that a root canal may be in your future, such as: